 She goes on to say that she started listening to rap at the age of fifteen, when she met a friend in high school, whom she attributes to being a rapper for having introduced her to the genre.
 She thanks Ivo Mansilla.
 Then the move continues in her group of friends.

-«Free night, they went, they came, the round came to me, it stuck there, I didn’t say anything.
+«Free night, the rimes comes and go, the turn come to me and I didn’t say anything.
 Until one night they started ‘go ahead, Mili, start rapping’ I don’t know what else.
-First I started to write and then to free with the boys, one thing led to another and when I wanted to agree I recorded my first song.
+First I started to write and then to free with the boys, one thing led to another and when I realized I recorded my first song.
 After that, I couldn’t stop it because rap is a very necessary tool in my life: it gives me the security that I didn’t have before.»

 On the musical genre, it begins with the alias we know as DJ Kool Herc and belongs to Calvin Campbell.
 A Selector who in the late ’60s moved from Jamaica to the South Bronx, and who drew a very good crowd at his parties.
 There he began to notice that every time the break of a song sounded, a cooler wave was created among those who danced.
 And playing those looped breaks he founded hip hop, with the songs that he usually chose from James Brown.

 «As in any culture, men arrive first.
 There is no culture where the girls do not want to get off.
 The same thing happens in hip hop.
 Sometimes we girls are afraid to show ourselves because men are the first to judge that you do it wrong.»

 The origin was DJ, but from there they began to accompany the other three branches that make up the movement: graffiti, break dance and rap.
 Among all that movement, in 1976 the first group made up entirely of women, The Mercedes Ladies, emerged.
 And from that moment on the number of women in rap is huge.